zhan4429/TuftsContainers.github.io/hands-on/pull.md

 (see `blast/tags`_ for valid values for ``<tag>``)
 ```

-You can find the tags by clicking on the `Containers`, as illustrated below.
+You can find the tags by clicking on the `container`, as illustrated below.

 ![Biocontainer containers](../images/blast1.png)